By James – Master Electrician, 29 years of experience

 1. Inspect Your Circuit Breakers/Fuses

-Odds are your home has circuit breakers to protect its wiring, but if it’s an older home then it may have fuses instead.
+Odds are, your home has circuit breakers to protect its wiring.
+But if it’s an older home then it may have fuses instead.
 We’ll go over how to check both circuit breakers and fuses in this section.

-To check your circuit breakers, find the circuit breaker box in your home and check it out to see if any of the breakers have been tripped.
-Note the positions of the breaker switches, and look for any that aren’t lined up with the others; if you see this, it means the breaker for that switch has been tripped.
+To check your circuit breakers, find the circuit breaker panel in your home and see if any of the breakers have been tripped.

 To reset a tripped breaker, flip the breaker switch to its “off” position and then back again to its “on” position.
 If the switch immediately flips back to its tripped position, however, it means that there’s a problem with something connected to that circuit or the wiring within that circuit.